 The security is increased because of Immutable strings.
 Immutable strings cannot be altered once they are created and therefore they are safe to store the sensitive data such as password, username, email address.

-Since Immutable strings are thread safe therefore they can be used without any synchronisation in multi-threaded code.
+Since Immutable strings are thread safe therefore they can be used without any synchronization in a multi-threaded code.

-String objects are used in loading the class and it may happen that sometimes wrongs class gets loaded.
+String objects are used in loading the class and it may happen that sometime wrongs class gets loaded.
 Since string objects are Immutable, wrong classes can be modified.

 Ques 18.
 How can we check whether one String is the rotation of another String?